GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>emailId</td>
 <td>Beta (The following functionality is soon to be deprecated in Beta.
-Please review the below Alpha functionality for future Beta implementation.):
+Please review the below Alpha functionality for future Beta implementation):
 <br>Allows user to get file download links to email.
 Email Id should be provided in conjunction with format.
 <br>Example: emailId=test@gsa.gov
 <br>Applicable to non-SAM registrants.